zioan/local-listing-frontend/README.md

 ## Developer thoughts

 Due to time constraints, some features and optimizations were not implemented in the current version of the app.
 However, the app was developed with scalability and future enhancements in mind.

 Further refactoring and performance optimizations including API calls, state management, and component reusability are planned for future iterations.

+The database connection errors that happens from time to time are a concern, and can lead to a poor user experience and the feeling of an unstable platform.
+This issue will be addressed in future versions to ensure a consistent and reliable database connection.

 [Back to top](#local-listing)